Skip to main content

 Professor Stephane Hess is the director of CMC and Professor of Choice Modelling at the University of Leeds.
 He is an expert in developing advanced choice models and analysing choice behaviour, with theoretical and empirical contributions across different fields.
 He is the author of Apollo (with David Palma) and is also the editor-in-chief of the Journal of Choice Modelling.

-Dr Thijs Dekker is an Associate Professor at the Institute for Transport Studies at the University of Leeds.
+Professor Thijs Dekker is a Professor of Transport Economics at the Institute for Transport Studies at the University of Leeds.
 He is an expert in analysing advanced discrete choice models with a particular interest in alternative estimation techniques.
 He has many methodological contributions and experience in both the fields of transport and environmental economics.

 Fee structure